Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 PyCharm configuration
 ---------------------
 Here are some tips for developing and running the website with the PyCharm IDE (optional, but recommended for site development).
-These instructions refer to PyCharm 2.6.3 (2012/02/26), so some points may be out of date.
+These instructions are to date as of PyCharm 2023.1.1.

-How to make PyCharm find everything:

-- Make ``coralnet`` your PyCharm project root.

-- Go to the Django Support settings and use ``project`` as the Django project root.
-Also set your Manage script (``manage.py``) and Settings file accordingly.

-- Go to the Project Interpreter settings and select the Python within your virtual environment (should be under ``Scripts``).
-This should make PyCharm detect our third-party Python apps.

-- Go to the Project Structure settings and mark ``project`` as a Sources directory (`Help <https://www.jetbrains.com/help/pycharm/2016.1/configuring-folders-within-a-content-root.html>`__).
-This is one way to make PyCharm recognize imports of our apps, such as ``annotations.models``.
-(There may be other ways.)

-- Go to the Python Template Languages settings.
-Under Template directories, add one entry for each ``templates`` subdirectory in the repository.
+Initial setup:

+- Open PyCharm, File -> New Project, and select Django.
+The PyCharm project's root should be at the repository root, ``coralnet``.
+The Python interpreter should be the Python executable in your virtual environment.

+- In the directory tree sidebar, right-click the ``project`` folder, and select Mark Directory as -> Sources Root.

-How to make a Run Configuration that runs ``manage.py runserver`` from PyCharm:
+Make a Run Configuration that runs ``manage.py runserver`` from PyCharm:

 - Run -> Edit Configurations..., then make a new configuration under "Django server".

-- Add an environment variable with Name ``DJANGO_SETTINGS_MODULE`` and Value ``config.settings.<name>``, with <name> being ``local``, ``dev_stephen``, etc. [#pycharmenvvar]_
+Add an environment variable with Name ``DJANGO_SETTINGS_MODULE`` and Value ``config.settings``.

-- If on Windows, set the PATH environment variable in the run configuration, to include shared ffmpeg (to avoid the avcodec-58.dll error).
-There doesn't seem to be a way to add to the existing PATH, but overriding the old PATH with nothing but ffmpeg seems to be OK.

-- Ensure that "Python interpreter" has the Python from your virtual environment.

-.. [#pycharmenvvar] Not sure why this is needed when we specify the settings module in Django Support settings, but it was needed in my experience. -Stephen
+- This Run Configuration should let you use ``runserver`` from PyCharm.
+You can Run it normally, or you can Debug it to use breakpoints and inspect values.

 Running the web server with DEBUG = False
 -----------------------------------------
-Sometimes you need to run the server with ``DEBUG = False`` in your settings to test something - for example, the 404 and 500 error pages.
-Running the server like this requires a couple of extra steps.
+Sometimes you want to run your development server with the ``DEBUG = False`` setting to test something - for example, the 404 and 500 error pages.

-- To serve media files, define a ``MEDIA_URL`` in your settings; for example, ``http://127.0.0.1:8070/``.
-Then in a terminal/command window, run: ``python -m http.server 8070``

-- To serve static files, define a ``STATIC_URL`` in your settings; for example, ``http://127.0.0.1:8080/``.
-Then in a terminal/command window, run: ``python -m http.server 8080``

-  - Any time static files (CSS, Javascript, etc.) are added or changed, run ``python manage.py collectstatic`` to copy those added/changed static files to STATIC_ROOT.
-Do ``python manage.py collectstatic --clear`` instead if you think there's some obsolete static files that can be cleaned up.
+There is a section of ``.env.dist`` which explains how to set this up, so follow the explanations there.

 Linting
 -------
-We use pre-commit hooks.
-Please run `pre-commit install` to activate after installing the packages in `local.txt`.
-Linting will run automatically on `git commit`.
+The coralnet repo has pre-commit hooks available, although they're not consistently used by all devs yet.
+To use them, run ``pre-commit install`` to activate after installing the packages in ``local.txt``.
+Linting will run automatically on ``git commit``.